rbpatt2019/ToDonePy/README.rst

 Next Steps
 ----------

-- Add a sort function for ``to doing`` to all user to return by date or priority
+- Integrate sort behaviour so that newly added tasks are automatically sorted
+- Remove dependency on pandas for sorting
+- Support nargs for adding multiple tasks
+- Migrate to tsv format?
 - Graphic notification support for use with cron
 - Continue to expand README and doumentation.